grzeimann/Panacea/README.md

 ## Frequently Asked Questions
+Redirect: For common issues and answers, see docs/faq.md

 Q: Are the wavelength units in vacuum or air?

 A: Air

-Q: Do I need pyhetdex installed?
+Q: Is pyhetdex required?

-A: Not strictly.
-If pyhetdex is not installed, Panacea will still run and produce core products.
-Astrometric features that rely on the fplane (e.g., mapping IFU positions to RA/Dec and focal-plane coordinates) will be disabled gracefully; you will see a warning at runtime.
-If you do install pyhetdex, Panacea will automatically use the packaged fplane.txt to enable these features.
+A: No. Panacea no longer depends on pyhetdex.
+Astrometric mapping (e.g., focal-plane geometry to sky coordinates) is handled internally by panacea.astrometry using packaged configuration files.
+No external pyhetdex installation is needed.

 ## Contributing and community guidelines

 We welcome contributions of bug reports, feature requests, and pull requests.

-- CONTRIBUTING.md: Describes how to set up a development environment, coding style, and how to propose changes via issues and pull requests.
+- docs/community/contributing.md: Describes how to set up a development environment, coding style, and how to propose changes via issues and pull requests.
-- CODE_OF_CONDUCT.md: Outlines our expectations for a welcoming, inclusive community.
+- docs/community/code_of_conduct.md: Outlines our expectations for a welcoming, inclusive community.
 By participating, you agree to abide by this code.

 Please read both documents before opening an issue or submitting a PR.